-- 1) Local services and facilities should be retained and developed within the three village centres. - 2) Existing retail and local services will be protected.
-Proposals that would result in their loss, particularly within the Ticehurst Village retail core (Map 13) will not be supported unless it can be demonstrated that there is no reasonable prospect of its continued use or use for an alternative commercial or community use, based on evidence that the premises have been actively marketed for at least 18 months.
+- 1) Local services and facilities should be retained and developed within the three village centres. - 2) Existing retail facilities should be protected and enhanced during the neighbourhood plan period (up to 2028). - 3) Changes of use that result in the loss of local services and facilities in the Ticehurst Village retail core (Map 13) will be resisted.